liu-ke/csukuangfj.github.io/_posts/2017/2017-04-05-ELF-file-notes.md

  - `man elf`
  - [Auxiliary Vector][6] at Linux Standard Base Specification for the Itanium™ Architecture 1.3
  - [About ELF Auxiliary Vectors][5]
+ - [Code reading auxiliary vector present in executable binary.][7] at gist

 ## Components